10 Great Tahoe Hikes for Kids

-Called the Tahoe Meadows Whole Access Trail, this just over one mile loop through meadows and forested glades is suitable for wheelchairs and strollers.
-The entire trail has three bridges crossing over picturesque streams, and wildflowers are abundant.
+Called the Tahoe Meadows Whole Access Trail, this just over one-mile loop through meadows and forested glades is suitable for wheelchairs and strollers.
+The entire trail has three bridges crossing over picturesque streams, and wildflowers are often abundant.

 Getting there: From the junction of Highways 28 and 431 in Incline Village, drive east on 431 (the Mt.
 Rose Highway) 7.7 miles to the right-side parking lot.
 The trail starts immediately in the lower lot and restrooms are available.

 South Lake Tahoe

 It’s a fact – children love rides.
 All ages can enjoy a combination ride/hike, after using the “E Ticket” gondola to float up to Heavenly’s hiking trails.
 The East Peak Trail is the most gentle choice, gaining 400 feet of elevation in a 1.6-mile- roundtrip hike.
 The vista point offers stunning views of the Tahoe basin and the Carson Valley far below – the hike is at 9,100’ elevation.
 It takes about an hour – there are also 2.2 mile and 3.8 mile options for a sturdier crowd.

 Getting there: In South Lake Tahoe, two blocks before the Stateline casinos is the Heavenly Village Gondola Center.
 Parking is in back.
 There is a fee to ride the 8-person gondola, but children 4-and-under ride free.
 Mid-way up the ride is a 14,000 square foot observation deck with snack shack and picnic tables. www.skiheavenly.com